cloudflare/cloudflare-docs/content/page-shield/about/_index.md

 ## How Page Shield works

-Page Shield simplifies external script management by tracking existing dependencies and providing alerts when new ones are added or when malicious code is detected.
+Page Shield simplifies external script management by tracking existing dependencies and providing alerts when new ones are added or when malicious scripts are detected.

 When turned on, Page Shield uses a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) deployed with a [report-only directive](/page-shield/reference/csp-header/) to collect information from the browser.
 This allows Cloudflare to provide you with a list of all scripts running on your application.